 With this reel, Shimano has succeeded in fine tuning an already good design, and the results have truly worked.
-Also they have managed to bring the price down to an average $699 – $729.99 USD.
+Also they have managed to bring the price down with this model.

 In my opinion, you’re certainly getting what you pay for with this reel.

 The work they’ve done on the gearing has resulted in a very smooth and quiet reel.
 These reels are a pleasure to cast with, and your energy when turning the handle is providing much more efficiency.

 If you’re like me and predominantly fish in a saltwater environment, you’ll be happy to know that the shift from Core Protect to X-Protect has made this reel very corrosion resistant, giving you good piece of mind.